-GA EPD has implemented a basin rotation approach when it comes to monitoring waters, establishing TMDLs and permitting.
-The waters in the State have been divided into 14 River Basins and each of these basins has been assigned to one of five basin groupings as follows: 1) Chattahoochee & Flint; 2) Coosa, Tallapoosa & Tennessee; 3) Savannah & Ogeechee; 4) St. Marys, Suwannee, Satilla & Ochlockonee and 5) Oconee, Ocmulgee & Altamaha.
-Each year GA EPD focuses much of its attention on one of these basin groupings.
-Using this method, each basin receives extensive monitoring every five years.
-The basins of focus in 2007 were the Savannah and Ogeechee, in 2008 they were the St. Marys, Satilla, Ochlockonee and Suwannee and in 2009 they were the Ocmulgee, Oconee and Altamaha.
-GA EPD plans to move away from the rotating basis approach in monitoring in the future, but basin rotation monitoring was ongoing in this listing cycle.
+GA EPD used data collected from across the State to develop its 2012 305(b)/303(d) list of waters.
+Until recently, GA EPD has been implementing a basin rotation approach for monitoring waters, establishing TMDLs and permitting.
+Under this approach, the waters in the State were divided into 14 River Basins and each of these basins was assigned to one of five basin groupings as follows: 1) Chattahoochee & Flint; 2) Coosa, Tallapoosa & Tennessee; 3) Savannah & Ogeechee; 4) St. Marys, Suwannee, Satilla & Ochlockonee and 5) Oconee, Ocmulgee & Altamaha.
+Each year GA EPD focused much of its monitoring attention on one of these basin groupings.
+Using this method, each basin received extensive monitoring every five years.
+In 2009, the basins of focus were the Oconee, Ocmulgee and Altamaha.
+Beginning in 2010, GA EPD moved away from the rotating basis approach for monitoring (TMDLs and permitting will still follow the basin cycle).
+Instead of concentrating monitoring efforts in a given basin every five years, GA EPD is sampling waters throughout the State each year.
+In order to achieve this goal, EPD has located monitoring staff in four offices across the State (Atlanta, Cartersville, Brunswick & Tifton).
+By spreading its monitoring staff in different regions of the State, GA EPD is better able to monitor waters throughout the State each year.

-Even though EPD tended to concentrate much of its monitoring activity within the basins of focus each year, data was collected throughout the State every year and all of this data was used for assessment purposes in developing the 305(b)/303(d) list of waters.
-For instance, EPD has approximately 70 stations on streams and lakes located throughout the State that are sampled each year regardless of whether or not the water is located in the basins of focus.
-In addition, EPD receives data from other GA DNR divisions such as Georgia's Wildlife Resources Division and Georgia's Coastal Resources Division.
+It is important to note that even when the State had been using the basin rotation approach for monitoring, State-wide data were still available to be used in the development of the 305(b)/303(d) list of waters.
+This is because in addition to the monitoring that was conducted in the basins of focus, EPD has approximately 70 core network stations on streams and lakes located throughout the State that are sampled each year regardless of whether or not the water was located in a basin of focus.
+In addition, EPD receives data from other GA DNR Divisions such as Georgia's Wildlife Resources Division and Georgia's Coastal Resources Division.
 These groups do not follow EPD's basin rotation plan for sampling, so the data they collect could be from a number of basins.
 GA EPD also accepts data from outside groups as discussed in Part I and II of this document.
 This data may have been taken from anywhere in the State.
-Finally, GA

-EPD may conduct special projects outside of the basins of focus.
+Finally, GA EPD may conduct special projects outside of the basins of focus.
 Data from these special projects can also be used for assessment purposes.